blankol/trivia/README.md

 Prevent default stops page from refreshing and is added to each element to prevent further refresh and answers submitted more than once.

 #Unsolved Problems
-Alert pops up before "Processing.." text.
+Alert pops up before span "Processing.." text.
 Will have to figure out how jQuery 'timeout' may delay alerts.

+#Future Enhancements for Trivia
+Add a restart button.
+Get rid of hard code.
+Have questions in a JS array instead.
+Get rid of submit form and have button options available instead.
+Have questions displayed one at a time and then score at end.

 #Installation
 Visit: